My 2-year-old Son is Suddenly Afraid of the Dark

-Q: My 2-year-old son is suddenly afraid of the dark.
-He wants us to leave the light on when he goes to sleep, and if we turn it off after he's asleep, he awakens in the middle of the night screaming.
+Q: My child is suddenly afraid of the dark.
+He wants us to leave the light on when he goes to sleep, and if we turn it off after he’s asleep, he awakens in the middle of the night screaming.
 What should I do?

 - Make one of your child’s special stuffed animals his “protector” and include it in his bedtime routine.
 During the day, act out stories where the protector watches over others.